alasttocs/receipt-processor/README.md

 # Running Tests

-Before running tests, ensure that the API server is running.
+Tests are configured to run locally.
+Before running tests, ensure that the API server is running (either within Docker or locally).
 Then simply execute the standard go command `go test`

+_Note: Logging to tests are written to `logs/testlogfile.log`_

 # File Descriptions